CERT-Polska/mquery/docs/redis.md

 ### Why redis?

-Because very early daemon was a trivial piece of code, and redis as a job queue was the easiest solution.
+Because very early daemon was a trivial piece of code, and Redis as a job queue was the easiest solution.
 Since then mquery got extended with (in no particular order) batching, users, jobs, commands, task cancellations, distributed agents, configuration, and more.